Want the perfect workout program?Take Quiz

 While you should be doing other exercises to target these muscles, such as deadlifts, leg curls, squats, hip thrusts, lunges, and calf raises, you can actually use the leg press machine to target these muscles to a higher degree, allowing for more well rounded leg development.
 We are now ready to explain how...

 Foot placement absolutely does matter on a leg press machine.
 The way you position your feet is an important training variable for leg presses.
 By changing your feet position, you are altering the way your muscles are being stressed.
 In other words, you can emphasize (target) specific muscles more or less depending on your foot placement.
+For example, if you want to target your outer thighs in exercises for saddlebags, creating a wider foot placement is ideal.

 Additionally, you have the ability to do single leg presses, which also makes a different to how the muscles are stressed.
 More than just doing one leg at a time, but the actual emphasis on your leg muscles will be different with a single leg press vs double (bi lateral).